 Following the experiences of the desert fathers and mothers, Celtic Christianity drew inspiration from the daily rule of life of ancient monasticism.
 Faith is not just for one hour on a Sunday – but for the whole of life.
 The Sacred Presence is for all times and all places.
 It is not a dualistic approach to life which divides the ‘sacred’ from the ‘profane’ – Celtic Christianity reminds us that all is sacred.

-The practice of the Anamchara – ‘The Friend of the Soul.’
+The practice of the Anam Cara – ‘The Friend of the Soul.’

-A soul friend is someone who walks the spiritual journey with you as a source of wise and advice and encouragement.
+A soul friend is someone who walks the spiritual journey with you as a source of wise advice and encouragement.
 This practice is being reclaimed in our day through spiritual direction.
 However, the practice of Anamchara is a gentle accompaniment, respecting the fragile nature of the spiritual search.
+All the wisdom we need is already within us.
+Through an Anamcara approach to listening, we can access that wisdom.

 Art and Music

 Celtic Christianity produced wonderful works of Art e.g. The Book of Kells and the wonderfully elaborate High Crosses.
 In many Irish villages, to this day the high crosses still stand, reminding us of a time when there were no elaborate buildings to upkeep and the people worshipped outdoors, around the high crosses.
-The beautiful carvings on the high crosses, telling the stories of the Old Testament and the life of Christ, were used as ‘visual aids’ to tell the stories of the Gospels to a people who could neither read nor write.
+The beautiful carvings on the high crosses, telling the stories of the Old Testament and the life of Christ, were used as ‘visual aids’ to tell the stories of the Gospels in an age when literacy wasn’t so common.

 Art and music enable us to perceive with the senses as well as the intellect, and to use both the right and left brain.
-‘How do I love thee?
-Let me count the ways’ said Elizabeth Barrett Browning.
-In worship our love of God can be expressed through the whole of our humanity, including the senses, the intuition and the imagination.
+In worship our love of God can be expressed through the whole of our humanity, including the senses, the intuition, the imagination and the emotions.

 Celtic Christianity had a particular kind of martyrdom which they called ‘white martyrdom’ – for those who left home and family behind and went out into the world as pilgrims for the sake of the Gospel.
 Today many are rediscovering the power of pilgrimage and the ‘Peregrini’ by going to ancient sacred places such as Iona, Lindisfarne, Ireland – and Armagh.
 The Celtic Saints called these places ‘thin places’ because there seemed to be only a thin veil between this world and the world of Spirit.